akselalp/akselalp/README.md

-### Hi there 👋
+### Hi there!

 ### I'm Aksel Alp

-### 🌱 I’m currently learning about LLMs, AI Agents, CyberSec/InfoSec, Blockchain and Algorithms.
+### - I’m currently learning about LLMs, AI Agents, CyberSec/InfoSec, Blockchain and Algorithms.
-### 👯 I’m looking to collaborate on open source projects.
+### - I’m looking to collaborate on open source projects.
-### 😁 I’m happpy to provide help with physics, engineering, biomedical eng and mathematics.
+### - I’m happpy to provide help with physics, engineering, biomedical eng and mathematics.
-### 🔎 Looking for help with backend, blockchain, LLM's and Machine Learning.
+### - Looking for help with backend, blockchain, LLM's and Machine Learning.
-### 📚 Always open to talk and learn more about the topics mentioned above.
+### - Always open to talk and learn more about the topics mentioned above.
-### 💬 Send me a message on LinkedIn and lets connect!
+### - Send me a message on LinkedIn and lets connect!
-### 📫 How to reach me: https://www.linkedin.com/in/akselalp/
+### - How to reach me: https://www.linkedin.com/in/akselalp/

 <!--